Juanji29/Practica-Final-Estructura-de-Datos/README.md

 - Display and edit the adjacency matrix directly.
 - Draw the graph visually from the matrix.
 - Compute shortest paths using Dijkstra’s algorithm.
-- Optionally extend the project to compute k-shortest paths for k = 2 and k = 3.

 ## Project Structure
 Project Root